Hueristic-Devices/staging/_pages/terms_of_use.md

 Thank you for visiting/accessing our website – [add website] and the mobile application (collectively referred to as “Platform”).
 The Platform is operated by Hueristic Devices, [add full name and a brief description of main activities with registered office details] (“we”, “our”, “us” which expression shall, unless it be repugnant to the context or meaning thereof, include our successors and assigns).

 ### 2. TERMS
-All visitors to and users of our Platform are advised to read and understand these Terms of Use and Privacy Policy (collectively called “Terms”) carefully.
-[PSA: Privacy Policy must be hyperlinked]
+All visitors to and users of our Platform are advised to read and understand these Terms of Use and [Privacy Policy](privacy_policy.md) (collectively called “Terms”) carefully.

 Upon your consent, these Terms constitute a legal and binding electronic contract between Hueristic Devices and you for access, use of the Platform and availing our Offerings (as explained subsequently).
 They describe the terms on which we offer you access and use of the Platform, provides you goods and services, and such other services as are incidental and ancillary thereto.

 By visiting or using the Platform, including without limitation to (i) access, use, and/or download information, data, text, software or images, or other content from the Platform (collectively the “Content”), (ii) send messages, information, data, text, software or images, or other Content to the Platform, (iii) otherwise use, access or purchase any of the services, or (iv) purchase any of the products and/or services available for sale on the Platform, you agree on your own behalf, and on behalf of any entity on whose behalf you may act, to accept and abide by these Terms for each use of and each visit to the Platform.
 If you do not want to consent to the Terms, we request you not to use or access the Platform for any purpose.